lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-In production it’s still necessary to include moz and webkit vendor prefixes in the following manner:
+Unfortunately in production it’s still necessary to include -moz and -webkit vendor prefixes in the following manner:

-{{< highlight css >}}
+{{< highlight scss >}}
 @-webkit-keyframes {
-  /* Animations. */
+  // Animations.
 }

 @-moz-keyframes{
-  /* Animations. */
+  // Animations.
 }
 {{< /highlight >}}

-This becomes very tedious to manage but hopefully you’re using something like autoprefixer so you can focus purely on writing CSS.
+This becomes tedious to manage *very* quickly.
+However thankfully [autoprefixer](https://github.com/postcss/autoprefixer) can automatically add these in so you can focus purely on writing CSS.
+It's a life changer.

 ### Animation delay and nth-child

-I’m going to be making heavy use of the animation-delay property in combination with the nth-child selector to animate a group of elements in a timed sequence.
+I’m going to be making heavy use of the <code>animation-delay</code> property in combination with the <code>nth-child</code> selector to animate a group of elements in a timed sequence.
 Delaying animations allows the same animation to be applied to different elements at different starting points.
 In this way the animation will appear to flow through the elements like a ripple in water.

 Ideally the output code will look something like this: